readthedocs/ethicalads.io/content/posts/2023-ad-industry-overview-part-ii.md

 </div>

-## Privacy concerns: crossing the line or good business
+## Privacy concerns: crossing the line or good business?

 When we talk about invasive ad targeting, privacy concerns inevitably take center stage.
 Modern ad targeting techniques mean that huge amounts of personal data